Mineral del Monte: Sports

 It was the Cornish who first introduced soccer/football to Mexico (Pachuca).
-The first game of what would go on to be Mexico's national past time (futbol), was first played in Mexico by Cornish miners at Pachuca in 1900, a fact that is celebrated each year.
+The first game of what would go on to be Mexico's national pastime (futbol), was first played in Mexico by Cornish miners at Pachuca in 1900, a fact that is celebrated each year.
 The first soccer club in the country, the Pachuca Athletic Club, was also founded in that year.
 The first team consisted of Charles Dawe, John Dawe, James Bennetts, John Bennetts, William Blamey, Richard Sobey, William Bragg, William Thomas, Percy Bunt, Lionel Bunt, Albert Pengelly and William Pengelly, a decidedly 'Cornish' team.
 The Pachuca club encouraged the formation of teams in Mexico City and Orizaba, the first championship was played in 1902 and 'El Pachuca' won the 1904-05 tournament.
 Also rugby union, cricket, tennis, polo, chess among other sports, were introduced here.

 Methodism was introduced to Roman Catholic Mexico by the Cornish upon their arrival, and most of the descendants of the Cornish in Real del Monte and Pachuca are of Methodist faith.
 They brought Methodist Christianity to other major Mexican cities as they relocated.
 Mexican remittances helped to build the Wesleyan Chapel in Redruth, Cornwall, in the 1820s.